GeXiaoguo/blog/Rethinking DDD.md

 Second, these use cases are frequently initiated with limited understanding by both the business and technical teams.
 This initial gap in understanding means that as the use cases are iterated upon by both teams, more knowledge is acquired, making adjustments and refinements inevitable.

 ### Traditional DDD: A Constraint on Evolution
 In traditional Domain-Driven Design (DDD), the model is built on the assumption of non-overlapping aggregates and bounded contexts.
 This design choice, while initially offering clarity, can lead to issues as business requirements evolve.
-When new requirements necessitate the inclusion of states already captured by other aggregates or bounded contexts, traditional DDD discourages direct state sharing.
+When new requirements necessitate the inclusion of states that are already captured by other aggregates or bounded contexts, traditional DDD discourages direct state sharing.
 Instead, it recommends raising domain events to be processed asynchronously by the relevant aggregates/bounded contexts.
-This approach, while ensuring separation of concerns, can inadvertently create an asynchronous software process to model what is essentially a synchronous business process, overlooking the significant complexity an asynchronous software process adds.
+This approach, while ensuring separation of concerns, can inadvertently create an asynchronous software process for what is essentially a synchronous business process, overlooking the significant complexity the asynchronous software process adds.

-Furthermore, traditional DDD mandates that aggregates own multiple methods (business cases).
-As these business cases evolve, often independently, the associated stateful worlds they operate in need to adapt as well.
-This can lead to aggregates growing unwieldy and oversized, or to states being forcibly externalized from the aggregate.
-The conventional solution of updating these states is, again, with domain events.
-These events are a byproduct of artificial aggregate boundaries, rather than from domain event storming sessions with the business teams, which is where domain events are meant to be defined.
+Furthermore, traditional DDD mandates that aggregate to be the container of both states and behaviors(business cases).
+As these business cases evolve, often independently, the associated states they share need to evolve accordingly.
+This can lead to either growing the aggregates unwieldy, or to forcibly externalize the states.
+This is a choice between bloated aggregates or bloated asynchronous domain events.
+Neither of which is ideal.
+The end result is often that DDD becomes the source of complexity rather than the colution to complexity.

 ## Shifting to a Verb-Based Approach
-Recognizing these limitations, a shift towards a verb-based approach in DDD is necessary.
-This approach views each business case as an independent entity that fully owns its operational context.
-By focusing on behaviors (verbs) rather than entities (nouns), the verb-based model allows for a more organic evolution of business cases, free from the artificial constraints of traditional DDD.
+Recognizing these problems, a shift towards a verb-based approach in DDD becomes essential.
+This approach views the business cases as an independent entities that fully owns their operational context(states).
+This allows the states to be evolved freely together with the business use cases, free from the artificial constraints from the traditional DDD.

-The distinction between these approaches come down to the simple difference below.
+The distinction between these the noun-based and verb-based approaches come down to the simple difference shown below.

 Traditional noun-based DDD might look like:
 ```csharp